UPPMAX/linux-command-line-201/docs/sessions/scripting/README.md

 - Read the text at
   [chapter 9: 'Conditional expressions'](https://github.com/bobbyiliev/introduction-to-bash-scripting/blob/main/ebook/en/content/009-bash-conditional-expressions.md)
-- We will modify your bash script called `greeter.sh` in such a way that when the name 'Bond' it chosen, the program shows `It is Bond.
+- We will modify your Bash script called `greeter.sh` in such a way that when the name 'Bond' it chosen, the program shows `It is Bond.
 James Bond!`, else it shows the regular greeting.
 Which conditional will you need?